 Do You Need an Elevator Accident Lawyer?

-If you or someone close to you has been harmed in an elevator accident due to someone else’s negligence, our New York attorneys can help you seek maximum compensation for your injuries.
+If you or someone close to you has been harmed in an elevator or escalator accident due to someone else’s negligence, our New York attorneys can help you seek maximum compensation for your injuries.
 To book a consultation, call us at 212-732-2929 or get in touch online.